open-telemetry/opentelemetry-js/doc/metrics.md

 await myTask()
 ```

-In the above example we are recording a measurement of roughly 5000ms and associates
+In the above example we are recording a measurement of roughly 5000ms and associate
 three metric attributes with this measurement.
 Metrics backends can show these metric
 attributes.
 In Prometheus the metric attributes would become labels and can be used
 as part of queries, and allow search queries, such as what's the 90% percentile of